ibbyanka/Hostel-Management-System/README.md

    git clone https://github.com/your-username/Hostel-Management-System.git
 Move the folder to your XAMPP htdocs directory.

-Create a database named hostel_management in phpMyAdmin and import the hostel_management.sql file.
+Create a database named hostelmsphp in phpMyAdmin and import the hostelmsphp.sql file.

 Update database credentials in /includes/db_connect.php.